How is a psychiatrist different from a psychologist?

 Both psychiatrists and clinical psychologists are trained to deal with ‘software’ issues, a.k.a. be able to provide psychotherapy.
 In some countries (not in Indonesia), there are also psychotherapists trained as a separate profession.

 Psychotherapy are specialized approaches to help “repair our heart and frame of mind”.
-You can reprogram your mind to work better for you.
-There are many different types of psychotherapy, such as Cognitive Behavioral Therapy (CBT), hypnotherapy, Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), InterPersonal Therapy (IPT), logotherapy, marital therapy, peer support group (e.g. Alcoholics Anonymous), etc. I prefer to use a humanistic-existential client-centered approach, but we can discuss what works for you.
+You can “reprogram your mind” to work better for you, and “heal your heart” so to speak.
+There are many different types of psychotherapy, such as Cognitive Behavioral Therapy (CBT), hypnotherapy, Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), InterPersonal Therapy (IPT), Emotion Focused Therapy (EFT), logotherapy, marital therapy, etc. I prefer to use a humanistic-existential client-centered approach, but we can discuss what works for you.
 Whichever you use, only you can unlock your mind, your heart, your soul – it has your personal password.

 Mental health professionals help by giving you the tools that you might be able to use do what you want to do with your mind, your self, your relationships, your work, your life.

-Positive relationships and communities that provide TLC (Tender Loving Care) are important, but professional assistance can help immensely.
+Positive relationships, communities, and faith groups that provide TLC (Tender Loving Care) are important, but professional assistance is sometimes essential.